Skip to Main Content

 • Establish a vehicle for discussion of common concerns, challenges, and solutions and to share knowledge and expertise.

-• UCLAxOpen In an ongoing effort to eliminate barriers to education and strengthen our global community’s connection to UCLA, UNEX introduced UCLAxOpen, open access education for all.
+• UCLAxOpen opens a new window In an ongoing effort to eliminate barriers to education and strengthen our global community’s connection to UCLA, UNEX introduced UCLAxOpen, open access education for all.
 UCLAxOpen is your gateway to no-cost personal enrichment and professional development courses and seminars offered via UCLA Extension.
 These online courses and seminars are designed to provide timely and relevant lifelong learning opportunities, bringing UCLAx to the world.

 LGBTQ Resource Center

-• LGBTQ Campus Resource Center The UCLA LGBTQ Campus Resource Center has proudly been serving the UCLA community for 25 years.
+• LGBTQ Campus Resource Center opens a new window The UCLA LGBTQ Campus Resource Center has proudly been serving the UCLA community for 25 years.
 The Center provides a comprehensive range of education and advocacy services supporting intersectional identity development as well as fostering unity, wellness, and an open, safe, and inclusive environment for UCLA’s LGBTQ community.
 The LGBTQ CRC affirms folks of all sexual and gender identities and serves the entire UCLA community – undergraduate students, graduate students, faculty, staff, and alumni.
 All are welcome to stop by the Center, attend and utilize the Center’s programs and services, or participate in an allyship training.

-• Staff Enrichment Program (SEP) Since 1979, the Staff Enrichment Program (SEP) has been committed to helping UCLA staff achieve their career goals.
+• Staff Enrichment Program (SEP) opens a new window Since 1979, the Staff Enrichment Program (SEP) has been committed to helping UCLA staff achieve their career goals.
 By fostering a sense of belonging, developing employees’ vocational and professional skills, and exploring career possibilities, SEP aims to retain high-potential employees and prepare them for leadership roles at UCLA.
 SEP, and other staff development programs, strive to provide the campus with a diverse pool of skilled applicants to meet the operational needs and manage the challenges afforded by UCLA's dynamic environment.

-• Professional Development Program (PDP) PDP was launched in 1994 to provide the University with highly trained and qualified staff prepared to move into leadership positions.
+• Professional Development Program (PDP) opens a new window PDP was launched in 1994 to provide the University with highly trained and qualified staff prepared to move into leadership positions.
 This one-year leadership development program provides participants in PSS 2-6 classifications with opportunities to enhance professional and management skills, build professional networks, and learn about the structure and culture of the university.
 By grooming future leaders, we assist UCLA with its succession management needs and safeguard its continued success.

-• Supervisory Certificate Series (Levels 1 & 2) Campus Human Resources’ Learning and Development team offers a Level One Supervisory Certificate that is recommended for employees who are relatively new to supervision, as well as for current supervisors who want to update their skills and knowledge.
+• Supervisory Certificate Series opens a new window (Levels 1 & 2) Campus Human Resources’ Learning and Development team offers a Level One Supervisory Certificate that is recommended for employees who are relatively new to supervision, as well as for current supervisors who want to update their skills and knowledge.
 The Certificate is designed to increase understanding of supervisory role requirements, broaden awareness of behavioral strengths, and enhance mastery of employment policies and practices necessary to succeed in the supervisory role.
 Level Two builds on knowledge acquired and skills developed in the Level One Supervisory Certificate and focuses on more advanced aspects of supervisor leadership and complex human resource compliance issues.

 General Resources